 Brief Bio -

 Nathan M. Richardson is a published author, performance poet and Douglass Historian.
 His poetry collections include "Likeness of Being", "Twenty-one Imaginary T-shirts" and "Voices from the Wombs of Wisdom."
 His work has been widely re-published in anthologies, magazines and newspapers such as the Channel Marker, The Cupola, Coastal Virginia Magazine and the Washington Post.
-Nathan teaches a variety of workshops for emerging writers, is creator and host of the Poetry, Prose & Pizza Open Mic series and coach of the Hampton Roads Youth Poets.
+Nathan teaches a variety of workshops for emerging writers and creator and host of the Poetry, Prose & Pizza Open Mic series.
+Nathan is a former coach and current ambassador-at-large for the Hampton Roads Youth Poets.

 Short Bio -